pybind/pybind11/README.md

 Think of this library as a tiny self-contained version of Boost.Python with everything stripped away that isn't relevant for binding generation.
-The whole codebase requires just over 2000 lines of code and only depends on Python and the C++ standard library.
-This compact implementation was possible thanks to some of the new C++11 language features (tuples, lambda functions and variadic templates), and by only targeting Python 3.x and higher.
+The whole codebase requires less than 3000 lines of code and only depends on Python (2.7 or 3.x) and the C++ standard library.
+This compact implementation was possible thanks to some of the new C++11 language features (tuples, lambda functions and variadic templates).

 ## Core features
 The following core C++ features can be mapped to Python